roadrunner-server/docs/app-server/nginx-with-rr.md

 ### PHP Worker

-Create a PHP worker to handle the HTTP requests.
+Create a PHP worker to handle HTTP requests.

 **Here is a simple example:**